SRIHITAKOTT1213/TeamBaddies/_posts/2023-01-25-ProjectApprovalPresentation.md

 - ISPE is a program for kids who are in individual sports and practice for 15+ hours a week and want middle/highschool credit for the PE (without taking the actual class)
 - This page allows students to keep track of the workouts they do for school and the grades they recieve.
 - It keeps students organized, motivated, and on track to get credit for the class.
+- This page incorporates CRUD since it will allow users to edit what workouts they have done

 <br>
 <br>